Feeding your baby

 Breastfeeding information in languages other than English:

-How to support your baby to position and attach to the breast
+How to support your baby to position and attach to the breast:

 Expressing your breast milk

-How to know that your baby is getting enough milk in the early weeks
+How to know that your baby is getting enough milk

 Slow growing babies